AmigaPorts/SDL/docs/README-amigaos4.md

 Unsupported subsystems include Haptic and Power.
 There is no Vulkan backend for AmigaOS either.

-OpenGL renderer doesn't support render targets and blend modes "ADD" or "MOD".
-This is due to missing features in MiniGL.

 Compositing renderer doesn't support color modulation for triangle geometry.
 Use "software" or "opengles2" driver if you need it.